Aasmah Mir: Early life

-Mir was born to first-generation Pakistani immigrants in Glasgow and brought up in the affluent suburb of Bearsden from the age of ten, where she attended Bearsden Academy.
+Mir was born in Glasgow to first-generation Pakistani immigrants, father Arif Mir and mother Almas, from Raiwind on 7 October 1971 and brought up from the age of ten in the affluent suburb of Bearsden, where she attended Bearsden Academy.
 She graduated from the University of Bristol with an honours law degree in 1993.

 Journalism

 In 1995 Mir had a brief stint as a reporter for the Daily Record and Sunday Mail, then became a radio researcher.
 In 2005 and 2006 she was a columnist for the Sunday Herald.

 Broadcasting career

 Television

 Mir, whose sister Uzma was already working for BBC Scotland, first appeared in an episode of a 1992 BBC Scotland show called The Insiders presented by Gordon Kennedy.
 After graduation she joined Scottish Television aged 21 as a trainee and read the early morning news bulletins and later presented the main news show.

 She presented a couple of editions of an Asian documentary strand for BBC Two called East in 1996 and some items on Desi DNA.
 In 1998 she became a reporter for Central Television in Nottingham.

 Mir also presented episodes Just Write on Channel 4 and Around Scotland on BBC Two.
 In 2010 she was a newspaper reviewer on GMTV with Lorraine and Lorraine.